erin-smith/menu-maker/README.md

 # Menu Maker

 ## Description
   An Interactive Menu Maker Dashboard app that allows the user to view, update, edit and create menus for their restaurant.
 The app displays scrollable menus with buttons for adding, editing, uploading pictures and changing Serving hours.
+It includes 2 modals and a sliding side panel.

 ## Technologies Used